Therapy

 Top 10 Go-To Instruments for Music Therapy

-From parents and clients to music therapy students and interns, I have been asked over and over again: “Which instruments do you use the most and recommend I should have in my collection or at home?”
 There’s a common misconception that a person must have some sort of musical background or training to receive music therapy services.
 I am here to tell you that is absolutely false.
 Whether someone grew up singing in church choirs or has had no musical experience whatsoever, music can still be a tool to help them reach their fullest potential.
+Almost everyone has had some experience with music.
+Just think about it, how did you learn the ABC’s?
+Probably a song, right?
+Most people also enjoy listening to some tunes while they drive, travel, exercise, or work.

 Continue reading